Skip to content

 1. Client opens /ws → routed to the household’s Durable Object

-2. Mutations call broadcastToHousehold() in server/lib/realtime.ts
+2. Mutations call broadcastToHousehold() in apps/web/server/lib/realtime.ts

 3. Connected clients receive an event and revalidate loaders